zak-45/WLEDVideoSync/README.md

 `
 ## WLEDVideoSync

-WLEDVideoSync is a tool designed to synchronize Net LED strips with video content.
+WLEDVideoSync is a tool designed to synchronize Net LED Matrix with video content.
 This project enables users to create immersive lighting experiences that complement their video playback.

 **Key Features:**
 - Video synchronization with e131 / artNet / DDP devices e.g: WLED-controlled LED strips